 - Admission to the laboratory is restricted to authorized personnel when work with human samples or known infectious agents is in progress.

 - All human, primate, biohazardous or genetically modified cells must be assigned appropriate BSL levels for research use by the Biological Safety and Recombinant DNA Committee before they are allowed to be used in the Confocal Microscopy Facility.
 See the Biohazardous Materials, Use in Research and Instruction policy for details (internal access only; ePass login required).

 - All samples that are intended for imaging and all unfixed biohazardous cells intended for analysis must be clearly identified and approved in advance by the Microscopy Imaging Safety Committee.
 Generally this is covered by the above process of evaluation by the Biological Safety and Recombinant DNA Committee.

 - In general, unfixed primary human and primate cells will not be allowed to be imaged on the Confocal, although some exceptions may be made if the cells have been certified as biohazard/pathogen-free.
-Any need to image unfixed cells must be justified and pre-approved in writing by the Core Director.
+Any need to image unfixed cells must be justified and pre-approved in writing by the Core Facility Manager.

 - All procedures must be performed carefully to minimize the creation of aerosols.

 - All samples must be logged onto the facility in the logbooks provided.
 Samples that have been fixed for imaging on the Confocal microscopes may be monitored and recorded to ensure that the fixation is adequate.

 - Work surfaces are to be decontaminated with 10 percent household bleach after any spillage of sample or hazardous material and after each user completes their work.